WHAT IS APOKYN?

 APOKYN is used by injection, as needed, to treat loss of control of body movements in people with advanced Parkinson's disease (PD).
 This condition is also called hypomobility or off episodes.
 An off episode may include symptoms such as muscle stiffness, slow movements, and difficulty starting movements.
 APOKYN may improve your ability to control your movements when it is used during an off episode.
 This may help you walk, talk, or move around easier.
 APOKYN is not used to prevent off episodes.
 APOKYN does not take the place of your other medicines for PD.

 Important Safety Information for Patients

-Before taking APOKYN, make sure to tell your healthcare provider about all your medical conditions, including if you have dizziness, fainting spells, low blood pressure, asthma, liver problems, kidney problems, heart problems, a mental disorder called major psychotic disorder, are allergic to sulfites, have had a stroke or other brain problems, or drink alcohol.
+Before taking APOKYN, tell your healthcare provider about all your medical conditions, including if you have dizziness, fainting spells, low blood pressure, asthma, liver problems, kidney problems, heart problems, a mental disorder called major psychotic disorder, have had a stroke or other brain problems, or drink alcohol.

-Also tell your doctors about all medicines that you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
-APOKYN may interact with other medicines to cause serious side effects.
+Tell your healthcare provider about all medicines that you take because APOKYN may interact with other medicines causing serious side effects.

-Your healthcare provider may prescribe a medicine called Tigan® to help prevent the severe nausea and vomiting that may occur when taking APOKYN.
-Some patients can stop taking Tigan after using APOKYN for some time.
-Some patients may need to continue taking Tigan to help prevent nausea and vomiting.
-Talk to your healthcare provider will determine how long you should remain on this medicine.
+Your healthcare provider may prescribe a medicine called Tigan® (trimethobenzamide hydrochloride) to help prevent the severe nausea and vomiting that may occur when taking APOKYN.
+If Tigan is prescribed, your healthcare provider will determine how long you should remain on this medicine.

 APOKYN may lower blood pressure and cause dizziness and fainting, especially when starting treatment or if the dose is increased.
 Alcohol, antihypertensives, and nitrates may increase this risk.
 Patients should not get up too fast from sitting or after lying down to minimize these problems.